wilsonte-umich/mdi-suite-template/README.md

 ### Execute a Stage 1 pipeline from the command line

-The installation process above added the 'mdi' utility to your MDI installation folder.
-You can use it to access any pipeline.
-For help, simply call the utility with no arguments:
+For help, call the 'mdi' utility with no arguments.

 ```bash
 mdi
 ```

-### Launch the MDI web server

-Launch the Stage 2 apps web server as follows:
+### Launch the Stage 2 web server

+Launch the apps server as follows - in a few seconds a web browser will open and you will be ready to load your data and run an associated app.

 ```bash
 mdi server --help
 mdi server
 ```

-In a few seconds a web browser will open and you will be ready to load your data and run an associated app.